Best Nursing Pillow, Bra and More 2020

 One caution: parents told us it’s easy to explode your gel pack in the microwave, so be sure to follow directions carefully.
 We doubt you want to be cleaning goo off the inside of your microwave.

-Which brings us to a complaint about the Thera-Pearl packs: some of our testers were disappointed that the packs didn’t stay warm long enough to be helpful (by contrast, an electric heating pad might be more effective, despite it may be bulky to use).
+Which brings us to a complaint about the Thera-Pearl packs: some of our testers were disappointed that the packs didn’t stay warm long enough to be helpful (by contrast, an electric heating pad might be more effective, despite being bulky to use).

 As for the cool function, most of our testers said the Lansinoh’s Thera-Pearl 3-in-1 Breast Therapy pack were excellent frozen.
 Overall, we like the Thera-Pearl packs.